Faster parameterized algorithms for modification problems to minor-closed classes: Introduction

 Given a target graph class ${\cal G}$ and a non-negative integer $k$, we define ${\cal A}_{k}({\cal G})$ as the set of all graphs containing a set $S$ of at most $k$ vertices whose removal results in a graph in ${\cal G}$.
 If $G\in {\cal A}_{k}({\cal G})$, then we say that $G$ is a \emph{$k$-apex} of $\Gcal$.
 We refer to $S$ as a \emph{$k$-apex set of $G$ for the class $\Gcal$}.
 In other words, we consider the following meta-problem for a fixed class ${\cal G}$.

 Throughout the paper, we denote by $n$ the number of vertices of the input graph of the problem under consideration.
-The importance of {\sc Vertex Deletion to $\Gcal$} can be illustrated by the variety of graph modification problems that it encompasses.
+The importance of {\sc Vertex Deletion to $\Gcal$} can be illustrated by the variety of graph modification problems that it encompasses (hence the term of meta-problem).
 For instance, if $\Gcal$ is the class of edgeless (resp. acyclic, planar, bipartite, (proper) interval, chordal) graphs, then we obtain the {\textsc{Vertex Cover}} (resp. {\textsc{Feedback Vertex Set}}, {\textsc{Vertex Planarization}}, {\textsc{Odd Cycle Transversal}}, {\sc (proper) Interval Vertex Deletion}, {\sc Chordal Vertex Deletion}) problem.

 The second measure of distance from triviality that we study was recently introduced by Bulian and Dawar~\cite{BulianD16grap,BulianD17fixe}.
 Given a graph class ${\cal G}$, we define the \emph{elimination distance} of a graph $G$ to $\Gcal$, denoted by $\ed_\Gcal(G)$, as follows: